sn99/Optimizing-linux/README.md

 Not really specific to linux tbh, but I had success with two main things:

 - Using PTM7950 pad instead of thermal paste for heat sink.
 - Using a laptop cooling stand (check out the ones with foam seal and dust filter).
+Some laptops work better without it (checkout [Jarrods Tech](https://www.youtube.com/@JarrodsTech)), in that case get a cooler without foam.

 ---------------------------------------------------